Transposition sounds like a technical music theory term, but it’s a basic skill that every musician should know.

 Transpose and transform

-Transposing musical material may seem complicated at first, but it only takes a bit of practice to get used to it.
+Transposing music theory may seem complicated at first, but it only takes a bit of practice to get used to it.

-Now that you know how it works, get back to your DAW and keep creating.
+Now that you know how transposition in music works, get back to your DAW and keep creating.

 Michael Hahn is an engineer and producer at Autoland and member of the swirling indie rock trio Slight.